-4.1.2.
-Feasibility study
+4.2.
+FEASIBILITY STUDY

-Once it is decided whether the existing practice in question or elements thereof are actually tackling existing needs in the new area, a feasibility study can follow as a second step.
+Once it is decided whether the existing practice in question, or elements thereof, are actually tackling existing needs in the new area, a feasibility study can follow as a second step.
 This should primarily focus on "external" factors such as:

-- support by politicians, stakeholders, and network partners, - (sustainable) funding, - the questions of how mature the organisation to implement the transfer actually is, i. e. whether it is sufficiently experienced and has the capacity to implement it, and to what extent additional training is necessary, - to what extent the transferred practice is perceived acceptable and ethical by significant partners and stakeholders, - to what extent competing programmes and (political) targets interfere with the target of the practice and thereby hamper its implementation.
+- > The availability of support by politicians, stakeholders, and network partners, - > the availability of (sustainable) funding, - the maturity of the implementing organisation, i. e. whether it is sufficiently experienced and has the capacity to implement it, and to what extent additional training is necessary, - the extent to which the transferred practice is perceived acceptable and ethical by significant stakeholders and target groups, and - the extent to which competing programmes and (political) targets interfere with the aim of the practice and thereby hamper its implementation.